 “How do you process not seeing the physical person,” Osborne-Kohn said.
 “Like, I’m aware that he’s not here.
 So, that's when the tears come.”

 Following a hit-and-run incident on July 26, Morgan-Drew Kohn’s life was tragically cut short seven days before his 30th birthday.
-In the early morning hours, while walking eastbound on Collins Road, Drew was struck by a pickup truck.
+In the early morning hours, while walking eastbound on Collins Road, Drew was struck in a hit-and-run accident.
 He died at the scene.

 She remembers her son as a fighter.
 In 2017, just seven years before his untimely death, Drew fought tooth and nail to come back from a motorcycle accident that almost took his life.
 A traumatic brain injury, an impaled lung and a severed quad.
 When doctors said he would never be the same, Osborne-Kohn said she knew differently.